 There is an unwritten rule that any defendant who enters the courthouse through the front door is much more likely to leave through the same front door.

-This is based on the fact that many defendants with an active warrant will attempt to evade capture and are only appearing in the courtroom because law enforcement tracked them down.
+This is based on the fact that many defendants with active warrants will attempt to evade capture and only appear in the courtroom because law enforcement tracked them down.

-California criminal court judges will not view these type of defendants as favorably as one who decides to respect the process by voluntarily surrendering on the active warrant.
+California criminal court judges will not view these types of defendants as favorably as one who decides to respect the process by voluntarily surrendering on the active warrant.

 Prior Negotiation with Prosecutor to Arrange Release